pulumi/docs/content/tutorials/drift-detection-and-remediation/index.md

 ## Create a new repository on GitHub

-1. Go to [GitHub](https://github.com/new) and create a new repository manually.
+1. Go to [GitHub](https://github.com/new) and create a new repository named `learn-pulumi-drift-detection`.
 2. Copy the repository URL provided by GitHub.
 3. Replace the origin with your new GitHub repo using the following commands: